torus-tools/cli/README.md

 _See code: [src/commands/init.js](https://github.com/arjan-tools/cli/blob/v0.1.0/src/commands/init.js)_

-## `arjan localize FILENAME FROM [TO]`
+## `arjan localize LANGUAGE [FILES]`

 Describe the command here

 ```
 USAGE
-  $ arjan localize FILENAME FROM [TO]
+  $ arjan localize LANGUAGE [FILES]

 ARGUMENTS
+  LANGUAGE  origin language of the file/s.

-  FILENAME  [default: all] name of the file you want to translate -only html files accepted.
-Use all to translate all of
+  FILES     name of the file you want to translate -only html files accepted.
+Use all to translate all of your html
-            your html files (default).
+            files (default).

-  FROM      origin language of the file

-  TO        desired translation language

 OPTIONS
   -b, --backwards            Update JSON locale accoridng to changes made in the HTML file.
-Must be used together with the update
+Must be used together with
-                   flag.
+                             the update flag.

-  -c, --create     Create locales for your html website. if a destination language isnt provided it wont be translated.
+  -c, --create               Create locale/s for your site.
+When used with translate flags, it generates a translated
+                             version of the locale and the HTML.

   -e, --export               Creates a CSV file for your JSON locale.

   -i, --import               Update JSON locale from changes made in the CSV file

+  -t, --translate=translate  desired translation language.
+You may apply this flag multiple times to translate into
+                             multiple languages.

   -u, --update               Update HTML file accoridng to changes made in the JSON locale.

 DESCRIPTION
   ...